JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Quick Tutorial.md

 }
 ```

-!!! info "State Management"
+The `State` struct:

-    - Maintains global state with a counter field
+- Maintains global state with a counter field - The counter can be used to track the number of transactions processed
 - Provides methods for state manipulation and querying
 - Implements serialization for state snapshots
 - Handles settlement flushing and state updates

 #### 3. Transaction Handler
 ```rust